Chromomagnetic and chromoelectric dipole moments of quarks in the reduced 331 model: Numerical analysis and discussion

-A potential new source of $CP$ violation can arise in the RM331 through the FCNC couplings mediated by the neutral scalar bosons, which are proportional to the entries of the non-symmetric complex mixing matrix ${\boldsymbol{\eta}}^u$ \cite{Cogollo:2013mga}, thereby allowing the presence of a non-zero CEDM.
-We show in Fig. \ref{ElectricPlot1} the contour lines of the real part (left plot) and the imaginary part (right plot) of the total contribution of the RM331 to the CEDM of the top quark in the $\upsilon_\chi$ vs $\|q\|$ plane for the parameter values of Table \ref{Parameters}.
-The dominant and essentially total contribution to $\hat d_t$ arises from the loop with the new scalar boson $h_2$, which can be as large as $10^{-19}$, whereas the contribution from the $h_1$ scalar boson is three or more orders of magnitude smaller.
-We also observe that the imaginary part of $d_t$ decreases as $\upsilon_\chi$ and $\|q\|$ increase, while the real part remains almost constant when $\|q\|$ increases.
-For $\upsilon_\chi\gg 4000$ GeV, the RM331 contribution to the CEDM of the top quark is expected to be below the $10^{-20}$ level, which seems to be much smaller than the values predicted in other extension models.
-Again, for a compilation of estimates of the top quark CEDM in several extension models we refer the reader to Ref. \cite{Hernandez-Juarez:2018uow}.
-To our knowledge there is no previous estimate of the top quark CEDM in 331 models.
+There are only two partial contributions to the top quark CEDM in the RM331, thus we only analyze the behavior of the total contribution.
+We show in Fig. \ref{ElectricPlot1} the contour lines of the real part (left plot) and the imaginary part (right plot) of $d_t(q^2)$ in the $\upsilon_\chi$ vs $\|q\|$ plane for the parameter values of Table \ref{Parameters}.
+We have found that the new scalar boson $h_2$ yields the dominant contribution to $d_t(q^2)$, whose real (imaginary) part can be as large as $10^{-19}$ ($10^{-20}$), whereas the contribution from the $h_1$ scalar boson is three or more orders of magnitude below.
+We also observe that the real part of $d_t(q^2)$ decreases as $\upsilon_\chi$ and $\|q\|$ increase, while the imaginary part remains almost constant.
+For $\|q\| \geqslant 600$ GeV, the RM331 contribution to the CEDM of the top quark is expected to be below the $10^{-20}$ level, which seems to be much smaller than the values predicted in other extension models \cite{Aranda:2018zis}, where the real and imaginary parts are of order $10^{-7}-10^{-8}$ and $10^{-12}-10^{-13}$ respectively.
+In the range 2 TeV$\leqslant\upsilon_\chi\lesssim$ 10 TeV our results for $d_t(q^2)$ are enhanced by one order of magnitude, but as already noted, this interval is disfavored by current constraints.

+For comparison, a compilation of the predictions of several extension models of the top quark CMDM and CEDM for $q^2=0$ is presented in Table \ref{CMDMPred}.
+We would like to stress that to our knowledge there is no previous estimate of the top quark CEDM in 331 models.
+We also note that though these values seem to be much larger than the results obtained for $q^2\neq0$ in the RM331, the dipole form factors are expected to decrease as $q^2$ increases.
+Such a behavior is indeed observed in the SM case \cite{Hernandez-Juarez:2020drn}, where the magnitude of $\hat{a}_t$ decreases as $\|q\|$ increases.